 Variations of Kitty Pryde's lack of aging can be seen in the entire New Mutants generation of X-Men introduced in the 80s, who are maybe five years older than characters introduced nearly twenty years later.

 And at least Kitty eventually managed to reach her twenties (thanks mostly to Warren Ellis writing her into a relationship with the thirty-something Pete Wisdom).
-Jubilee was about fifteen when she was introduced in 1989 and has managed to age perhaps two years in the twenty years of real time that followed, at one point having her age given as thirteen without any sort of de-aging plotline involved.
+Jubilee (Marvel Comics) was about fifteen when she was introduced in 1989 and has managed to age perhaps two years in the thirty years of real time that followed, at one point having her age given as thirteen without any sort of de-aging plotline involved.
 She may now be exempt from the aging issue since as of the "Curse of the Mutants" arc, she is now a vampire and permanently 17.

 Ellis' hands were tied with Kitty to a certain extent, especially in how much leeway he had to show the, shall we say, nature of her and Wisdom's relationship; he's said in Q & A's that he personally thought of her being nineteen or twenty, but that the Marvel bosses didn't want to age her too much.
 It was eventually addressed in, of all places, an ''Excalibur'' letters page, where the editors were of the opinion "Kitty's a mature girl in her late teens, and she and Wisdom are kind of like Han Solo and Princess Leia."